-This time Margarita looks mature and dignified, with her knees together, holding her baby in her lap.
+This time Margarita looks mature and dignified, with her knees clasped together while she holds a baby in her lap — it’s Bobby, the latest addition to the family.
 Staring sternly at us, she appears almost resigned in her motherhood.
-Part of the maturity Margarita exudes is also due to how balanced Neel’s composition is, with the mother as the central figure, her face awash in light and shadows to signal her complexity.
+Part of the maturity Margarita exudes is also due to how balanced Neel’s composition is, with the mother as the central figure, and her face awash in light and shadows to signal her complexity.

-To the right, gently clinging to her is her daughter, while to the left Carlitos – now the eldest of three – looks rather sad with his hands clasped together like an adult.
+To the right, gently clinging to her is her daughter, also called Margarita, while to the left Thomas — the second eldest — looks rather sad with his hands clasped together like an adult.
 It seems as though they both would rather run off and play than sit still for a family portrait.
-Although they’re visibly uncomfortable, these gracious, well-behaved children reinforce Margarita’s presence and her strength in guiding and keeping her family tight-knit.
+Although they’re visibly uncomfortable, these gracious, well-behaved children reinforce their mother’s presence and her strength in guiding and keeping her family tight-knit.